The PAW Report

 The PDSA Animal Wellbeing (PAW) Report is the UK's largest annual assessment of pet wellbeing.

-The Animal Welfare Acts introduced a 'duty of care' for all pet owners to meet their pet's 5 Welfare Needs.
-When the PAW Report launched in 2011 it became the first overarching means of identifying, assessing and monitoring the wellbeing of companion animals.
+In 2006, the Animal Welfare Acts introduced a 'duty of care' for all pet owners to meet their pet's 5 Welfare Needs.
+When the PAW Report launched in 2011, it became the first overarching means of identifying, assessing and monitoring the wellbeing on companion animals and how well their Welfare Needs are being met.

 Why does PDSA produce the PAW Report?